-Still, despite losing, temporarily at least, La Masia products like Gerard Piqué, Cesc Fàbregas and Oriol Romeu to England in the past decade, Barcelona have been left reeling by Thiago’s openness to leaving the Camp Nou.
+Still, despite losing La Masia products like Gerard Piqué, Cesc Fàbregas and Oriol Romeu to England in the past decade, Barcelona have been left reeling by Thiago’s openness to leaving the Camp Nou.

-After all, the 22-year-old has spent eight years at the Camp Nou since leaving Flamengo – becoming a naturalised Catalan and Spaniard in this period, despite his father’s thirst to see him represent Brazil.
+After all, the 22-year-old has spent eight years at the Camp Nou since leaving Flamengo – becoming a naturalised Spaniard in this period, despite his father’s thirst to see him represent Brazil.

 Sure, Thiago has continually been promised the opportunity to lead the new generation of La Masia by Barca’s hierarchy but it seems incredibly unlikely Xavi or Andrés Iniesta will be dropped before their eventual retirement.